-There are few packs we'd rather carry a heavy load with.
+There are few packs we'd rather haul with a heavy load.
 With its rock-solid suspension and plush padding, this pack makes potentially oppressive loads feel manageable.
 Even beyond this pack's load-hauling prowess, our testers loved its well-designed feature set, complete with fantastic pockets and a top-notch access zipper, ensuring all of your gear is easily accessible and as organized as possible.

 If we knew we had to carry a heavy load there are few packs we'd rather do it with than this one.
 With its rock solid suspension and plush padding, this pack was a contender for our Editors' Choice Award, thanks to its comfort and array of well-designed user-friendly features.

 This pack is one of the most comfortable in our review and is comparable to our other top performers, such as the Osprey Xenith 75, Arc'teryx Bora AR 63, and the Osprey Atmos 65 AG.
-This model utilizes extremely well-designed and nicely articulated shoulder straps that use high-quality foam and the face fabric is among the best in the review and performed above average.
-The shape of the shoulder straps was among or review testers favorites.
-It is heavily ergonomically shaped, and every one of our testers enjoyed using it.
+This model has extremely well-designed and nicely articulated shoulder straps that use high-quality foam.
+The face fabric is also among the best in the review and performed above average.
+The shape of the shoulder straps are very ergonomic, and every one of our testers enjoyed using it.

 The Baltoro sports two water bottle pockets on either side of the pack.
 However, to make these features overall more versatile Gregory designed each side to be slightly different.
 One water bottle pocket is traditionally shaped with the opening on top.
 This pocket can also help hold items like a tripod or tent poles.
-The other (seen in this photo) is faces forward and with a little practice is easy to retrieve and stow without having the wearer having to remove their pack.
-The pock in this photo is also collapsible and can be stowed away nicely.
+The other (seen in this photo) faces forward.
+With practice, it's easy to retrieve and stow without removing the pack.
+The pocket in this photo is also collapsible and stows away nicely.

-One of the biggest reasons that folks love this pack (and really, Gregory packs in general) is the remarkable lower back support it offers; the lumbar support is the most substantial in the review and support that most testers agreed was important.
-However, one in seven of our testers thought the lumbar support was a little much; fortunately, the lumbar support is removable, which makes the pack fit a broader range of consumers.
-When we used the lumbar pad, it felt like a classic Gregory; once we took it out, the level of lumbar support felt like most of the other packs out there.
+One of the biggest reasons that folks love this pack (and really, Gregory packs in general) is the remarkable lower back support it offers.
+The lumbar support is the most substantial in the review and testers agreed that it's an important addition.
+However, one in seven of our testers thought the lumbar support was a little much.
+Fortunately, it's removable, which makes the pack fit a broader range of consumers.
+When we use the lumbar pad, the pack feels like a classic Gregory.
+Once we take it out, the level of lumbar support felt more similar to other packs available on the market.

 The Baltoro 65 features a large "U" shaped opening that allows users to access nearly every point in their back.
 This feature is nice for backpackers searching for items tucked away in the main compartment but also makes the Baltoro an excellent pack for travel.

 This pack keeps getting lighter and lighter, and the design keeps improving.
-The newest model, which was released in 2018 (and reviewed here), weighs 4 lbs 14 ounces.
-The older model weighed 5 lbs 3 ounces which wasn't bad, but now the Baltoro is pretty average in weight compared to others in our fleet.
-The main reasons it isn't lighter is its suspension which is one of the most robust in our review and its solid array of features, pockets, and access points.
+The newest model, reviewed here weighs 4 lbs 14 ounces.
+The main reasons it isn't lighter is that its suspension is one of the most robust in our review and it has a solid array of features, pockets, and access points.

-For the weight, this contender has a host of usable features and a top-notch suspension system that is close, but slightly lighter in weight packs with similarly robust suspensions like the Arc'teryx Bora AR 63 (5 lbs) and the Osprey Xenith 75 (5 lbs 2 oz).
+For the weight, this contender has a host of usable features and a top-notch suspension system.
+It's slightly lighter than packs with similarly robust suspensions like the Arc'teryx Bora AR 63 (5 lbs).
 This model is more-or-less the same as our award winner the Osprey Atmos 65 AG (4 lbs 14 oz) and handles heavier loads far better.
-If you like this pack but would instead save a little weight and don't need the monster load-carrying suspension check out the Gregory Paragon 68 (3.88 pounds) or the The North Face Banchee 65 (3.63 pounds).
+If you like this pack but would like to save a little weight and don't need a monster load-carrying suspension, check out the Gregory Paragon 68 (3.88 pounds) or the The North Face Banchee 65 (3.63 pounds).

 The Baltoro is built with comfort and load hauling prowess in mind.
 Its foam is slightly stiffer than average, but not by much.
 It has a decent amount of stiffness (for support with heavier loads) and still remains cushy enough to feel comfortable.

-This pack easily has one of the burliest suspension systems currently available.
-If we knew we had heavier loads in our future this pack along with the Arc'teryx Bora AR 63, Osprey Xenith 105, or the Osprey Xenith 75 would be on our list.
+This pack has one of the burliest suspension systems currently available.
+If we knew we had heavier loads in our future, this pack would be on our list — along with the Arc'teryx Bora AR 63 and Osprey Xenith 105.
 While all of the packs above handle loads extremely well, if pure weight hauling comfort is what you're after, then we'd get this contender or the Xenith 105.
 The Baltoro's "Y" shaped aluminum is quite stiff and does a fantastic job of transferring the load from the pack to the waist belt.

-One of our testers favorite features of this pack is its dual front zippered pockets (one shown here in this photo).
-This pockets were big enough to easily fit a 1-liter Nalgene bottle or something of similar size and just proved to be super helpful for helping keep track of easily lost items or pieces of gear.
+We love this pack's dual front zippered pockets.
+These pockets are big enough to easily fit a 1-liter Nalgene bottle and help keep track of easily lost items or pieces of gear.

 Features and Ease of Use

-This competitor stands out for its pockets and features.
-The 2018 model is an upgrade and offers an excellent overall design.
+This competitor stands out for its excellent pockets and features.
+The 2018 model is an upgrade and offers a great overall design.

-Our testers enjoyed the two zippered pockets featured on the top of the lid.
-Not only did this pocket allow us to stay more organized, but because there was two smaller pocket and zippers on top of the pack, we were able to see inside with ease.
-As a result, we were able to find items more quickly than compared to a more traditional full-length pocket.
-This design was significantly more user-friendly than the top-lid pocket found on the Osprey Atmos or Osprey Xenith.
+Our testers enjoyed the two zippered pockets on the top of the lid.
+Not only did this pocket allow us to stay more organized, but we were able to see inside with ease.
+As a result, we were able to find items more quickly than we could with a more traditional full-length pocket.
+This design is significantly more user-friendly than the top-lid pocket found on the Osprey Atmos or Osprey Xenith.

-Our testers loved the stretchy mesh beavertail style pocket on the back of this pack.
-It was perfect for storing hard-to-pack items like flip-flops or a fuel bottle.
+Our testers love the stretchy mesh beavertail style pocket on the back of this pack.
+It's perfect for storing hard-to-pack items like flip-flops or a fuel bottle.

-Two new features on the 2018 model that proved to be one of our reviewer's favorite designs are the two zippered pocket on the front of the pack, as each one large enough to fit a 1 liter Nalgene bottle.
-These pockets were perfect for staying organized and keeping items accessible.
+The two zippered pockets on the front of the pack are favorites.
+Each one is large enough to fit a 1 liter Nalgene bottle.
+These pockets keep you organized and keep important items accessible.
 The stretchy mesh beavertail style pocket is great for drying socks, storing a rain shell, or fitting oddly-shaped items like flip-flops.

-This competitor has one extra traditional mesh water bottle holder on one side of the pack, while the other side is a stowable forward-facing bottle pocket.
-The forward facing bottles were relatively easy to remove and return without having to take off your pack.
-The straps underneath and around the sleeping bag compartment were functional in length and long enough to fit over a closed cell foam pad or a pad of a similar size.
+This competitor has a mesh water bottle holder on one side of the pack and a stowable forward-facing bottle pocket on the other.
+The forward facing pocket makes your water bottle relatively easy to remove and return.
+The straps underneath and around the sleeping bag compartment are long enough to fit over a closed cell foam pad or a pad of a similar size.

 The Baltoro features two straps that run over the sleeping bag compartment.
 These straps are perfect for strapping on a closed cell foam pad or other difficult-to-pack items.
-One thing of note is these straps are super long; they work for nearly all 3/4 length pads but not all full-length (6 ft ones).
+They work for nearly all 3/4 length pads but not all full-length (6 ft ones).

-Another nice feature is the dual waist belt pockets that were big enough to fit a small camera, chapstick, and a bar at most, but not all smartphones.
-A cool feature is the wearer's left side, which includes a mesh pocket, while the right pocket is all nylon and has a weather-resistant zipper.
+Another nice feature is the dual waist belt pockets that are big enough to fit a small camera, chapstick, and a bar at most, but not all smartphones.
+The left pocket is mesh.
+The right pocket is all nylon and has a weather-resistant zipper.

 The Baltoro 65 features one zippered waist belt pocket on either side, one weather-resistant pocket (shown here) for an item like a smartphone, GPS, or camera, and a zippered mesh pocket for other items like snacks or sunscreen.

-The Baltoro comes included with a functional rain cover (also commonly called a pack cover).
-We liked that this rain cover wasn't permanently attached because we could both leave it behind on trips with perfect looking weather or using it other packs we own.
+The Baltoro includes a functional rain cover (also commonly called a pack cover).
+We like that it's not permanently attached so we can leave it behind or use it with other packs.
 We used this pack cover on several days in the pouring rain and were impressed with how nicely it kept our pack dry.

 The Baltoro's shoulder straps are connected to the pack via a metal buckle, which slides through a plastic hole.
-This is an extremely secure design that allows the shoulder straps to be attached in positions, giving some horizontal adjustment.
+This is an extremely secure design that allows for some horizontal adjustment.
 What really makes this feature stand out is that the plastic attachment point automatically pivots to the optimum position for the wearer.

 Fit and Adjustability